lenerd/papo-project/code/src/go/go.md

 ### Todo

 * test and improve group finding system
-* capturing
+* see if capturing works
-* complete history
 * end of game
-* score calculation
+* test calculation
+* find better approximation(?) for illegal moves

 SGF Implementation